What to Look for When Choosing a Sideboard

 Placing a sideboard in a home office not only clears clutter from the desk—it balances the room.
 For a home office on the bland side, you can opt for one with a lot of visual interest by displaying awards, pictures, decorative objects and the like.
 It allows space for decor in a room that needs a little something.

 Instantly organize a bedroom with a piece that is sleek and streamlined.
 Instead of a chest of drawers, or cluttering nightstands with day-to-day necessities, transform the space with a stylish storage solution.
 With a mix of drawers and shelving, you can sort items, books, and more by both size and type, hiding them when not in use.
-The Pittarri Wooden Storage is a versatile piece for blanket and throws storage at the foot of tall bed frames or along the wall.
+The Bronze Pittarri Storage Trunk is a versatile piece for blanket and throws storage at the foot of tall bed frames or along the wall.